jeff-adkisson/swe-3313-spring-2025/project/details-user-interface-design.md

 User interface design is critical to the success of your project.
 Be very careful here and strive for accuracy and outstanding communication technique.

-Once your work is complete, ***every* team member will do the following:** post a link to your team's Github repo in the User Interface Design assignment in D2L before 11:59PM on Friday, November 10, 2023.
+Once your work is complete, add a section called User Interface Design to your project's main README.md file that links to your Marvel project.

-If you forget to post your link in D2L, you will receive a late submission penalty (see syllabus).
-Do not rely on your teammates for this.
-Everyone must submit the link themselves (it's connected to the gradebook).

 ### Grading Rubric